aldompe95/harmonizeproject/README.md

 * No video input // lights are all dim gray - Run 'python3 ./videotest.py' to see if your device (via OpenCV) can properly read the video input.
 * python3-opencv installation fails - Compile from source - [Follow this guide.](https://pimylifeup.com/raspberry-pi-opencv/)
 * w, h, or rgbframe not defined - Increase the waiting time from 0.75 seconds - Line 330 {time.sleep(.75)}
+* Lights are unresponsive after using Harmonize - * Press ENTER to safely stop the program.
+Using Ctrl+C works but does not formally end the entertainment streaming session and thus, for an additional 10 seconds, the lights are rendered uncommunicable.

 # Contributions & License